Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Can I use my own existing Elasticsearch cluster?

 Yes, you can use your own Elasticsearch cluster.
-As long as it's a 7.x version with X-Pack features enabled it's supported.
+As long as it's a >7.10.x version with X-Pack features enabled it's supported.
 For instance AWS-Elasticsearch service does not provide X-Pack is therefore not supported.
+Additionally >7.10 is required to run the transformation job correctly (See [here](https://github.com/elastic/elasticsearch/pull/59591) for more details about missing buckets).

 ### Does the solution support high availability?